The truth is this: we’ve all forgotten something once or twice.

 More than a century’s worth of research has solidified the fact that sleep benefits memory retention.

-Current scientific theories say that memories undergo a process of system consolidation while we sleep.
+Current scientific theories say that memories undergo a system consolidation process while we sleep.

 Slow-wave sleep is most important for memory consolidation.